NickLiffen/ghas-enablement/README.md

 If you pick Secret Scanning:

 - Loops over the repositories found within the `repos.json` file.
 Secret Scanning is then enabled on these repositories.

+If you pick Push Protections:

+- Loops over the repositories found within the `repos.json` file.
+Secret Scanning Push Protection is then enabled on these repositories.

 If you pick Dependabot Alerts: